 At Fun ‘N’ Stuff, Alan started at mini golf and continued with air hockey, skee-ball, and other arcade games.
 Before the afternoon was out, we played four games of air hockey and three rounds of mini golf – Alan’s top two favorites!

 Alan wrapped up the Summer Reading Program today and got to pick out a free book at the Mayfield Library as a prize.
-Alan picked out The Berenstain Bears’ Moving Day, which was fitting since we moved to a new apartment this weekend!
+Alan chose The Berenstain Bears’ Moving Day, which was fitting since we moved to a new apartment this weekend!

 Alan has been a huge help this weekend — he even helped assemble the bedroom drawers.
 We christened our new place by playing games of Go Fish, throwing [soft] balls down the apartment’s long corridor, and shooting hoops on our mini-hoop above the bedroom door all weekend long.
 I think we’re going to like the new place very much.